binarypie/problems/README.md

 Hello!

 => Ellohay!
-   Enter another word or sentence to tranlate or type '1' to exit:
+   Enter another word or sentence to translate or type '1' to exit:

 1